Drew McIntyre: World championship pursuits and reigns (2023–present)

-As part of the 2023 Draft, McIntyre was drafted to the Raw brand.
-He returned at Money in the Bank on 1 July after a three-month hiatus, attacking Gunther following the latter's title defense over Matt Riddle.
-At SummerSlam on 5 August, McIntyre failed to win the Intercontinental Championship from Gunther.
 In September, McIntyre slowly transitioned into a tweener, showing a more aggressive attitude towards fighting for himself instead of others.
 He also refused to side with Cody Rhodes, Sami Zayn, and other faces on the roster accepting Jey Uso as a good standing member of the locker room after his actions as part of The Bloodline.
 At Crown Jewel on 4 November, McIntyre faced Seth "Freakin" Rollins for the World Heavyweight Championship in a losing effort.
-On 13 November episode of Raw, McIntyre turned heel by helping The Judgment Day (Finn Bálor and Damian Priest) retain the Undisputed WWE Tag Team Championship against Rhodes and Uso.
+On 13 November episode of Raw, McIntyre turned heel for the first time since 2020 by helping The Judgment Day (Finn Bálor and Damian Priest) retain the Undisputed WWE Tag Team Championship against Rhodes and Uso.
 At Survivor Series: WarGames on 25 November, McIntyre and The Judgment Day lost to Rhodes, Rollins, Uso, Zayn and the returning Randy Orton in a WarGames match.
 McIntyre again failed to win the title from Rollins on 1 January at Day 1.